-The bad news is that The Share Centre’s Self-select Stocks & Shares ISA account charges a higher platform charge than competitors (after accounting for the ‘frequent dealing option’).
-But in exchange, investors get an attractive £7.50 trading fee and avoid back-end fees like those on fund custody and dealing in overseas shares.
-The fee structure does make the account less attractive for investors that trade very infrequently.
+With The Share Centre’s Self-select Stocks & Shares ISA account, investors choosing the ‘frequent dealing option’ get an attractive £7.50 trading fee and avoid nasty back-end fees like those on fund custody and dealing in overseas shares.
+That could make it a great choice for investors that trade more often and invest abroad.
+On the other hand, the account’s fee structure does make it less attractive for investors that trade very infrequently.

 What we like about The Share Centre’s standard share dealing service, we like even more about its Self-select Stocks & Shares ISA account.
 The reason is simple: You get all of the benefits of The Share Centre’s platform and the bump-up in fees for the ISA account is minimal.

 If you aren’t familiar with The Share Centre’s share dealing services, then our review of the broker’s Share Account offering is a good place to start, since we go over all of the ins and outs of the service.

 In brief, the platform from The Share Centre is simple and streamlined, so it’s easy to get started quickly.
 It also offers a good amount of straightforward news and research that I found helped me get a quick overview of shares.
 The trade pricing at The Share Centre won’t fit every investor, but it’s clear and should fit very many investors.

 Here’s a summary of what that pricing scheme looks like: